 Although interrelated, all workshops in this series can stand alone.
 Participation in the entire series is recommended for a thorough understanding of all four leadership agility competencies and their application, but leaders may choose individual workshops that serve their needs.

-Each workshop will include a brief overview of leadership agility, assessment of individual level for the competency being addressed, and practical tools for application.
+Each workshop includes a brief overview of leadership agility, assessment of individual level for the competency being addressed, and practical tools for application.